Lemoncode/graphql-by-sample/00_graphql_language_basics.md

 }
 ```

-> If you want create a `custom` variable type, you have to use [input](https://graphql.org/learn/schema/#input-types) type.
+> If you want to create a `custom` variable type, you have to use [input](https://graphql.org/learn/schema/#input-types) type.

 ## 4. Directives

 Sometimes using just the field arguments to customize the behavior of the GraphQL server execution engine will not be enough.
 For example, what if we had a special variable in our application, call it _includeRepos_, and we want to customize the GraphQL server response to only include the repo list when this variable is set to _true_, and completely omit the repos list from the response when the _includeRepos_ variable is set to _false_.

 The best way to do this in GraphQL is with a _directive_.
 Directives can be used to alter the GraphQL _runtime_ execution, and they are commonly used with variables to customize the reponse based on the variables values.

 * built-in directives -> _skip_, _include_, both can be used on fields and fragments.